 To learn more, visit the Academy for College Excellence website.

 RP Group Lead

-Loris Fagioli, Alyssa Nguyen, Rogéair Purnell-Mack, Diane Rodriguez-Kiino
+Loris Fagioli, Alyssa Nguyen, Rogéair Purnell, Diane Rodriguez-Kiino

 Dr. Merrilea Mayo, Mayo Enterprises, LLC